 We wanted to own our own home and after searching unsuccessfully for land for two years in the Nelson area, we discovered this 10 acre block of undeveloped beachfront property in Golden Bay in the spring of 1984 and "knew" that we had found our home.

-Our initial dream was market gardening - selling our produce to tourists and the local community.
+Our initial dream and following project was to establish a market garden and sell our produce to the local community and visitors.
 During this time Gordon was also teaching part time, building our first home and helping to raise the then three of our four children.
 In 1991, he was made redundant from his teaching job and we were now desperately in need of a new source of income.
 The most unlikely answer to our prayer for provision of work was the inspiration to "grow lilies".
 So, after researching something we knew nothing about, "Lilies in Bloom" was birthed and grew into a successful business.
 For the following fifteen years we sold flowering plants in the summer and in the winter our bulbs were sent throughout New Zealand and the rest of the world.
 It was an amazing experience to see and smell thousands of flowering lilies growing beside the beach, but there were better things to come...

 In 2001, we built an addition to our home as a guest wing for my father to stay in when he would come to visit from Canada.
 Unfortunately, he passed away before it was finished and we now had a "room with a view" that needed someone to appreciate it.
 So, on Boxing Day of 2002 we opened our Beachfront B&B and launched ourselves into the wonderful world of hospitality.